Robot-Inventor/shadowban-scanner/README.md

 <!-- PRIVACY_POLICY_TEXT_START -->
 <!-- THIS SECTION IS GENERATED FROM ./src/_locales/en/messages.json.
 DO NOT EDIT MANUALLY -->

 As a rule, this extension performs all processing on the user's computer.
-No data is transmitted to an external server.
-It also does not access Twitter's internal API by obtaining the user's credentials without permission, as is the case with some extensions.
-Web pages not bundled in this extension are subject to their own terms of use and privacy policies.
+No data is transmitted to external servers.
+It also does not access Twitter's internal API by obtaining user credentials without permission, as seen with some other extensions.
+Any web pages not included in this extension are subject to their own terms of use and privacy policies.

 <!-- PRIVACY_POLICY_TEXT_END -->